All Episodes

 When he and Caitlin decided to move 90 miles away and start a farm, he'd already been working for the company for a few years.

-But in the foreseeable future, the reason for having the outside job, the reasoning that it at this point it is a necessity, is because all of those things that we take for granted in life, such as health benefits and like the ability to retire, is very hard to do um with a farm.
+But in the foreseeable future, the reason for having the outside job, the reason that at this point it is a necessity, is because all of those things that we take for granted in life, such as health benefits and like the ability to retire, is very hard to do with a farm.

 I still have disability benefits.

-I still have, you know, I still have a job um that I can go to.
+I still have, you know, I still have a job that I can go to.

-We hope that eventually the business turns to a point where it's profitable enough that we can that we can start paying ourselves a reasonable salary with health benefits and with retirement um allowances or benefits in IRA or uh 401k.
+Long term, we hope that eventually the business turns to a point where it's profitable enough that we can start paying ourselves a reasonable salary with health benefits and with retirement allowances or benefits and IRA or a 401k.

 That's the goal.

-It's just in the next few years, that's it's difficult.
+It's just in the next few years, it's difficult.

-It wasn't ready, so he came back at five.
+It wasn't ready, so he came back at 5.

 The couple had to do chores then anyway.